-The American Disability Act (ADA) states that no individual must be discriminated on the grounds of disability.
-A licensed mental health doctor can help determine whether you have a qualifying condition for an emotional support dog assistance or not.
+The American Disability Act (ADA) definition will be used by your licensed mental health doctor to help you determine your condition and whether you qualify for an emotional support dog.

 In shelters and rescues, or from a legitimate breeder, you can find emotional support dogs.
 Before or after you get a dog, you can get your ESA letter.
 No specific training is required for an emotional support dog.
-ESD must be under your control and consistently well-behaved and cannot cause aggravation or harm at home or in public places.
+ESD must be under your control and consistently well-behaved and cannot cause aggravation or harm at home or on the aircraft.

 An ESA letter is generally referred to as an Emotional Support Dog Certificate.
 You need an ESA letter from a mental health specialist or doctor recommending that you need an animal to help you emotionally.

 - Recognize your requirement for an emotional support dog.

 - Connect with an authorized specialist/doctor in mental health.